maurogeorge/active_model_serializers/docs/howto/test.md

 ```
 ### Change the schema path

-By default all schemas are created at `test/support/schemas` if we are using
+By default all schemas are created at `test/support/schemas`.
+If we are using
 RSpec for example we can change this to `spec/support/schemas` defining the
-default schema path in a initializer.
+default schema path in an initializer.

 ```ruby
 ActiveModelSerializers.config.schema_path = 'spec/support/schemas'